Texas Lawn Insects Identification Guide – Common Bugs You Should Know About

 They have a distinctive appearance, resembling a cricket and lobster hybrid, due to their specific claws at the front.
 Adult specimens are just over one inch long, while larvae only have the same distinctive appearance in smaller dimensions.
 They live deep in the ground, in vertical holes, and take refuge there during the winter.
 In spring, as temperatures rise, they move towards the surface to feed on roots and grass.
 You will never see them during the day, as they prefer feeding underground or at night, but they can be attracted to artificial light at night.

 When temperatures rise during spring, mole crickets will re-emerge towards the surface to feed on grass and roots.
 They damage the lawn by gnawing on roots and creating networks of tunnels underground.
 They are rarely visible during the day, preferring to feed underground or at night.
-Because of that, it is vital to control mole crickets and their infestation
+Because of that, it is vital to control mole crickets and their infestation.

 Greenbugs